Innovative brick designs like the Cool Brick are taking architecture to another level. Photo credit: Emerging Objects

 Another technological development in the brick world is the 'Save Water Brick'.
 Designed by Jin-young Yoon and Jeongwoong Kwon, the new and unique design not only stores water, but transfers it to a secondary location like an underground waterway or tank.
 The design consists of pulverised dried/rotten leaves and recycled plastic bottles that have been blended to allow for easy moulding.
 The hope is for the unique design to hit the market soon and be used in residential buildings

 Building Bytes are ceramic bricks created with help of a desktop sized printer.
-The Bytes are created using a liquid slip cast recipe of earthenware ceramics usually used in mould-making.
+The Bytes are designed using a liquid slip cast recipe of earthenware ceramics usually used in mould-making.
 The uniformity and variation (specific design) of the bricks have already been tested, however the project is still in the research and development phase.
 Consumers are hoping the new technology hits the market soon.

 Check out the video here.